Unleash/unleash-android-sdk/README.md

 instance.start(bootstrap = toggles)
 ```

 Alternatively, you can perform a query against the [frontend API](https://docs.getunleash.io/reference/front-end-api) using your HTTP client of choice and save the output as a json file.
-Then you can bootstrap Unleash with this file:
+Then you can tell Unleash to use this file to set up toggle states.

 ```kotlin
 val toggles = File("/tmp/proxyresponse.json")